Repairs to seawall in Point Pleasant Beach to begin next week

 POINT PLEASANT BEACH - The start date for repairs on a large hole in the seawall off the New Jersey shore in Point Pleasant Beach has been pushed back to next week.

-Point Pleasant Beach Mayor Stephen Reid said Wednesday morning that work set to begin on Wednesday will now take place on Monday due to Thursday’s weather forecast.
+Point Pleasant Beach Mayor Stephen Reid said Wednesday morning that work set to begin on the Manasquan Inlet sea wall today will now take place on Monday due to Thursday's weather forecast.
 Reid said the company responsible for making the repairs wants two good weather days in a row to complete the task.

 Erosion continues to be a concern and will continue to be until the breach is repaired.
 A $10,000 patch up was done in the fall, but the nor'easter in early March opened the hole again.